dotnet/dotnet-docker/README.runtime-deps.preview.md

 See [dotnet/core](https://hub.docker.com/_/microsoft-dotnet-core/) for images with official releases of [.NET](https://github.com/dotnet/core).

 As part of the transition to .NET 5.0, Docker repos for .NET 5.0 and higher do not include `core` in the name as was done with older versions.
-As an example, ASP.NET Core 5.0 can be found at `mcr.microsoft.com/dotnet/nightly/runtime-deps:5.0` while 3.1 is still at `mcr.microsoft.com/dotnet/core-nightly/runtime-deps:3.1`.
+As an example, .NET 5.0 Runtime Dependencies can be found at `mcr.microsoft.com/dotnet/nightly/runtime-deps:5.0` while 3.1 is still at `mcr.microsoft.com/dotnet/core-nightly/runtime-deps:3.1`.
 See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.

 # Featured Tags